olotintemitope/Potato-ORM/README.md

     databasePort      = 33060
     databaseHost      = 127.0.0.1:33060

 The default database used here is mysql.
 If you wish to change to a new database, define the database parameters in the environment variable file.
-You also need to add a table to your newly created database.
-You need set your environment varible and define your database parameters

-databaseName      = xxxxxxx
-databaseDriver    = mysql
-databaseUsername  = xxxxxxx
-databasePassword  = xxxxxxx
-databasePort      = 33060
-databaseHost      = 127.0.0.1:33060

-The default database used here is mysql.
-If you wish to change to a new database, define the database parameters in the environment variable file.
 You also need to add a table to your newly created database, that has the plural of your model class.

     <?php